bonny/WordPress-Simple-History/readme.txt

 - On multisites the user search filter now only search users in the current site.
 - The statistics chart using Chart.js now uses the namespace window.Simple_History_Chart instead of window.Chart, decreasing the risk that two versions of the Chart.js library overwriting each others.
 Fixes https://wordpress.org/support/topic/comet-cache-breaks-simple-history/.
 (Note to future me: this was fixed by renaming the `window.chart` variable to `window.chart.Simple_history_chart` in the line `window.Chart = module.exports = Chart;`)
+- If spam comments are logged they are now included in the log.
+Change made to make sql query shorter and easier.
+Should not actually show any spam comments anyway because we don't log them since version 2.5.5 anyway.
+If you want to revert this behavior for some reason you can use the filter `simple_history/comments_logger/include_spam`.

 = 2.11 (September 2016) =